 Child & Adolescent Psychiatry Fellowship

-NYU Grossman School of Medicine’s Child and Adolescent Psychiatry Fellowship training program offers an unsurpassed specialty training experience to our resident physicians.
-In conjunction with NYC Health + Hospital/Bellevue and Rockland Children’s Psychiatric Center, our fellows deliver high-quality patient care, advance research in child and adolescent psychiatry, and train fellows to succeed in program development and administration.
+NYU Grossman School of Medicine’s Child and Adolescent Psychiatry Fellowship training program offers unsurpassed specialty training to our resident physicians.
+In conjunction with NYC Health + Hospital/Bellevue and Rockland Children’s Psychiatric Center, our fellows deliver high-quality patient care, engage in scholarly activity in child and adolescent psychiatry, and train to be leaders in program development, clinical supervision, and administration.

-At the largest university-based child and adolescent psychiatry training program in the United States, our fellowship is led by Dr. Aaron O. Reliford and Dr. Tia B. Mansouri.
-Our fellows enjoy the guidance and expertise of our renowned multidisciplinary faculty of child and adolescent psychiatrists, research scientists, and clinicians and train in world-class facilities.
+One of the largest child and adolescent psychiatry training programs in the world, our fellowship is led by Jess P. Shatkin, MD, MPH, and Tia B. Mansouri, MD.
+Fellows enjoy the guidance and expertise of our renowned multidisciplinary faculty of child and adolescent psychiatrists, research scientists, and educators and train in world-class facilities.

 Our program graduates are clinical, scientific, and educational leaders in the field who go on to become academic faculty, department chairs, and leaders at clinics and hospitals throughout the United States.
 Some choose to pursue advanced clinical or research fellowship training.
 Our graduates have published hundreds of research studies in peer-reviewed journals and have been awarded numerous prestigious research grants and clinical awards from leading psychiatry organizations, including the following:

 - American Academy of Child and Adolescent Psychiatry (AACAP)